-Following the CSB BP Texas City investigation and the Combustible Dust Hazard Study, OSHA accepted the CSB's recommendations to implement vigorous enforcement programs, called National Emphasis Programs (NEPs).
+Following the CSB BP Texas City investigation and the Combustible Dust Hazard

+Study, the Occupational Health and Safety Administration (OSHA) accepted the CSB's recommendations to implement vigorous enforcement programs, called National Emphasis Programs (NEPs).
 OSHA has reported that the NEPs have discovered and eliminated many hundreds of serious violations of OSHA standards.

 The CSB plans a "Most Wanted List of Chemical Safety Improvements" program ("Most Wanted List"), which will direct special advocacy efforts and emphasize those recommendations and hazards where actions are likely to promote the most important safety improvements based on the agency's work.
-This list will be roughly patterned after the NTSB "Most Wanted List of Transportation Safety Improvements."
+This list will be roughly patterned after and based on lessons learned from the NTSB's "Most Wanted List Program" for transportation safety improvements.
 The CSB plans to devote additional resources both at the Board and staff level in targeted advocacy to ensure that the "Most Wanted List" receives heightened exposure in the stakeholder community.